 }

 So we targeted this call.
-Our strategy is create a fake VM structure that contains the following data:
+Our strategy is create a fake VM structure that contains the following data:- Array pointer: quarantine+0x4FE328, which is the address of the real_vprintf symbol above.

-• Array size: 8 bytes (the size of a pointer in x64)
+- Array size: 8 bytes (the size of a pointer in x64)

-• Program: pointer to the heap, where we'll have prepared a brainfuck program
+- Program: pointer to the heap, where we'll have prepared a brainfuck program

 Then, the brainfuck program will perform a series of ", >" commands.
 This will read from standard input using getchar, write it over the target symbol and increment the data pointer.
 With this we can control the value of the real_vprintf hook.